 For several years MG2 has adopted a scientific approach to the new challenges of the pharmaceutical market, including in particular the specific demands of inhalation applications, by both taking part in international research projects and establishing relationships with some of the most important operators in this field.

 Arising from one such partnership, the Inhalation Consortium was conceived specifically to share knowledge and solve issues related to inhalation powders filled into capsules.
-In addition to MG2, the consortium includes: RCPE (Graz, Austria), Meggle (Wasserberg, Germany), Qualicaps, University of Parma‘s Department of Food and Drug, Insud Pharma (formerly Gruppo Chemo, Madrid, Spain).
+In addition to MG2, the consortium includes: RCPE (Graz, Austria), Meggle (Wasserberg, Germany), Qualicaps (Madrid, Spain), University of Parma’s Department of Food and Drug (Italy), and Insud Pharma (formerly Gruppo Chemo, Madrid, Spain).

 The Inhalation Consortium has also started a three-year research program focused on capsule behaviour during the filling phase and interaction with the physical-chemical characteristics of the powders to be dosed.